Brendan McKay (baseball)

-Brendan Joel McKay (born December 18, 1995) is an American professional baseball pitcher and designated hitter in the Tampa Bay Rays organization.
+Brendan Joel McKay (born December 18, 1995) is an American professional baseball pitcher and designated hitter who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Tampa Bay Rays.
 The Rays selected McKay in the first round, with the fourth overall selection, of the 2017 Major League Baseball draft.
 He played college baseball at the University of Louisville.

 Amateur career

 McKay attended Blackhawk High School in Chippewa, Pennsylvania.
 He was a member of the varsity baseball team for all four seasons of his high school career and also played one season of high school basketball.
 As a senior, he had a 72 1/3 consecutive scoreless innings streak.
 Overall, he was 8–1 with a 0.56 earned run average (ERA) and 130 strikeouts.
 McKay was named the Pennsylvania Gatorade Baseball Player of the Year in both his junior and senior seasons.
 He was drafted by the San Diego Padres in the 34th round of the 2014 Major League Baseball draft, but did not sign and attended the University of Louisville to play college baseball.